 If you have the feeling that you can complete the project and make them happy even if you have to spend some free time on top of the paid hours, I’ve found that to be good enough to start.

 If you know that you can look up how to do the task and from that, do it well for the business, go for it!
-The important part here is more about that we help them solve their problem and how we feel about it.
+The important part here is more about how we help them solve their problem and how we feel about it.

 Should you use freelance websites to find work?